 In New Zealand only 10% of wetlands remain.
-Being an island community we are more connected to the waterways and ocean that surrounds us.
-If you would like to be involved in the restoration work happening in your community click here to find out how.
+Being an island community we are more connected to the waterways and the ocean that surrounds us.
+If you would like to be involved in the restoration work happening in your community click here.

 The Love Our Wetlands Waiheke project welcomes groups from around New Zealand looking to engage with environmental community projects.